This article was originally published on Nov. 13, 2019. It was updated on Nov. 5, 2020.

-For retailers who still might feel apprehensive about targeting the impulse shopping experience, you may consider offering free returns.
-You will need to figure out the cost and see if it’s financially viable to offer depending on your product and price point.
+For retailers who still might feel apprehensive about targeting the impulse shopping experience, consider offering free returns.
+(First, make sure it’s financially viable to offer depending on your product and price point).

-However, with that option in place, even if a shopper has morning-after buyer’s remorse , they can still return the product without more of an investment.
+With free returns, even if a shopper has morning-after buyer’s remorse, they can still return the product without more of an investment.